Javiery3889/C-Hash-Lookup-Utility/README.md

 # C-Hashing-Program
-Hashing program that generate and compare hashes written in C
+Hashing program that generate and compare hashes written in C More details will be posted later